 Although I don’t often cover domestic equity index funds, I’ll make an exception for the Vanguard High Dividend Yield ETF (VYM).
-This fund has become very popular with income hunters over the past ten years due to the persistently low interest rate environment.
+VYM has become very popular with income hunters over the past decade due to the persistently low interest rate environment.
 I also prefer it over broader-based index funds such as the Fidelity 500 Index Fund (FXIAX) and the Vanguard 500 Index Fund (VFIAX) because of its value slant.

 Anyway, as with any index tracker, the best place to start is with the index it is designed to track.
 That means first pulling up the rules for the FTSE High Dividend Yield Index.
 Now, the first thing this index does is exclude REITs and stocks that don’t pay any dividend at all.
 This creates a list of eligible stocks, of which the combined market value is then recorded.
 Those stocks are ranked according to forecast dividend yield, and that carries on until 50% of the market value of all eligible stocks is reached.
 The weighting of each constituent is based on market capitalization.

 Okay, so what the heck does that all mean?
-Well, the practical effect is that stodgy mega-cap dividend stocks make up the lion’s share of the fund’s $40,000m net assets.
-At time of writing, that means blocks of JPMorgan, Johnson & Johnson, Procter & Gamble, Exxon Mobil and AT&T dominate the list.
+Well, the practical effect is that stodgy mega-cap dividend stocks make up the lion’s share of the fund’s $40,000m in net assets.
+That means blocks of JPMorgan, Johnson & Johnson, Procter & Gamble, Exxon Mobil and AT&T dominate the list at time of writing.
 Indeed, those five names actually take up around 15% of the portfolio’s entire current value.

 Stretching that over the next five stocks – Intel, Verizon, Merck, Chevron and Pfizer – brings the figure up to over 26%.
 Other favorites just outside the top ten include Coca-Cola, PepsiCo, Wells Fargo and McDonald’s.
 Heck, the correlation between being in the top thirty holdings in VYM and appearing on The Compound Investor is pretty strong.